Dust (character)

-Dust (real name Sooraya Qadir) is a superheroine appearing in American comic books published by Marvel Comics.
+Dust (Sooraya Qadir) is a superheroine appearing in American comic books published by Marvel Comics.
 The character usually appears in X-Men-related comic books.
 Sooraya is a mutant with the ability to transform her body into a pliable cloud of dust.
-The X-Men travel to Afghanistan to rescue Sooraya, whose abilities have made her the target of antagonists.

 Publication history

-Dust was created by author Grant Morrison and artist Ethan Van Sciver in New X-Men #133 (December 2002), although her character was not fully developed until the New X-Men: Academy X series written by Christina Weir and Nunzio DeFilippis.
+Sooraya Qadir, alias Dust, was created by writer Grant Morrison and artist Ethan Van Sciver for the comic book series New X-Men #133 (December 2002).
+Dust has since appeared in various X-Men related comic book series, miniseries, and storylines.